-The parts of the leaves that have turned brown are likely to stay brown, however I would wait until you see new growth before snipping off any brown leaves.
-Despite the fact part of the leaves if brown, any remaining green can actually photosynthesize and contribute energy to the plant.
+The parts of the leaves that have turned brown are likely to stay brown, however, I would wait until you see new growth before snipping off any brown leaves.
+Despite the fact that part of the leaves is brown, any remaining green can actually photosynthesize and contribute energy to the plant.
 If you cut the leaves back too early then the plant may not have enough leaves to sustain it which can cause it to die back.

 Alocasia Dying One Leaf at a Time

-However I have seen this happen personally on some alocasia plants during the growing season.
+However, I have seen this happen personally on some alocasia plants during the growing season.
 It typically happens when a new leaf is growing.
-Often the lower leaves die one at a time so that the alocasia can reabsorb some of the nutrients from the leaf to provide energy fro a new leaf.
+Often the lower leaves die one at a time so that the alocasia can reabsorb some of the nutrients from the leaf to provide energy for a new leaf.

-In this case I have added some general all purpose fertilizer once a month at half strength during the Spring and Summer, increased the humidity and moved the alocasia to an area of brighter light to try and ensure that plant has all the resources it needs to grow its leaves.
+In this case, I have added some general all-purpose fertilizer once a month at half strength during the Spring and Summer, increased the humidity, and moved the alocasia to an area of brighter light to try and ensure that the plant has all the resources it needs to grow its leaves.

 Why is My Alocasia Dripping Water?